 - Is it likely that there’s a lawsuit on the horizon?
 You’ll need to gather substantial evidence if you think you may end up in court.

+You as the employer (or your lawyer) will need to go to the hearing.
 Whatever the decision, both you and the claimant will receive a “Notice of Determination” once a decision is made.
-If the claim for UI benefits is approved, you’ll still have an opportunity to appeal the decision—but you should weigh the pros and cons before pursuing it.
+If the claim for UI benefit payments is approved, you’ll still have an opportunity to appeal the decision—but you should weigh the pros and cons before pursuing it.
 An appeal may take more effort than it’s worth.

 At this point, you should feel ready to deal with any unemployment claim that comes your way.